 Changing your username will affect your login, as this username is required for logging into your site!

-We have created a tutorial that shows you how to do this here:
+We have created a tutorial that teaches you how to do this here:

 6 – Name > First Name / Last Name

 You can edit the First Name and Last Name data in this section.

-Just type in the first name and last name into the name fields …
+Just type in the first name and last name into the text fields …

 7 – Name > Nickname / Display Name Publicly As